one to another…

-- Maos Chittim – Yad L’Yad distributed almost $11,000 worth of Pesach food and food gift cards in the weeks before the holiday in 2013.
+- Maos Chittim – Yad L’Yad distributed over $23,000 worth of Pesach food and food gift cards in the weeks before the holiday in 2015.
 This timely mitzvah ensures that all families in our community can enjoy the yom tov.

 To donate to one of these special projects, make a note on your check or your Paypal donation to Yad L’Yad.

 TIFERET MALKA HACHNASSAT KALLAH FUND:

 - Established in memory of Mrs. Malka Rosenbaum a”h, the fund provides Atlanta brides and grooms with the means to set up their new home and prepare for their wedding.
-In its first year of operation, Tiferet Malka has already helped four Atlanta brides!
 For more information, click here.

 ADVOCATES FOR SHARING: